What Set of Wheels?

 There are lots of options for bike racks.
 The best are usually ones that people make to go on top of a trailer with a few bits of channel and a few decent tie-down points.
 I have seen bikes get pretty scratched up on your standard bike rack that attaches to the back of your car.
 You want a rack that will make it easy to get on and off during rider transitions and that can handle 5 days off road.
 It all depends on how much love you have for your trusty steed.

-The majority of the Pipeline Challenge follows an unsealed access trail used by the Water Corporation for maintenance and repairs to the golden pipeline.
+The majority of the Office Solutions IT Pipeline Challenge follows an unsealed access trail used by the Water Corporation for maintenance and repairs to the golden pipeline.
 The Water Corporation use four wheel drive vehicles to access the trail, not two wheel drive or low clearance vehicles (or as we like to call them all wheel drive pretend off-roaders).

-There are definitely times when four wheel drive will be needed during the Challenge, especially if you are towing a trailer and for a few sections where ground clearance may be an issue.
+There are definitely times when 4WD will be needed during the Challenge, especially if you are towing a trailer and for a few sections where ground clearance may be an issue.
 We’ll do our best to give you a heads up on when 4WD will be needed.
 On occasions your support vehicle will be travelling slower than the rider due to the terrain, which can be sandy, rocky and rutted.
 If you drive carefully and appropriately a good 4WD should do the Challenge with ease.